karimagnusson/kuzminki-zio-2/README.md

 [![license](https://img.shields.io/github/license/rdbc-io/rdbc.svg?style=flat-square)](https://github.com/rdbc-io/rdbc/blob/master/LICENSE)
 # kuzminki-zio-2

-Kuzminki is query builder and access library for PostgreSQL and [ZIO](https://zio.dev/) written in Scala.
+Kuzminki is query builder and access library for PostgreSQL written in Scala.
+This version is for ZIO 2.

 Kuzminki is written for those who like SQL.
 Queries are written with the same logic you write SQL statements.
 As a result the code is easy to read and memorise while the resulting SQL statement is predictable.